 Whether your child dreams of pursuing a dance career or simply attends class just for fun, BPAC's amazing staff is sure to instill strong character qualities and inspire a passion for dancing that will last a lifetime.

-Natalie Mizell-Calvano has been the owner and artistic director of the Ballet & Performing Arts Centre for 21 years.
+Natalie Mizell Calvano has been the owner and artistic director of the Ballet & Performing Arts Centre for 25 years.
 Natalie is a graduate of the University of North Carolina at Greensboro where she received a Bachelor of Fine Arts in Ballet & Modern Dance.
 She attended Meredith College for two years and was also a member of the Meredith Dance Theater and studied at the Raleigh School of Ballet, Greensboro Ballet & UNCSA.
 She has had the honor of working with Rick McCullough, Jan Van Dyke, John Gamble, Carol Richard, Liz Lerman and Jack Arnold to name a few.
 Along with her degree in dance, Natalie has also taught in various studios throughout NC.
 In 1997, she received a grant through Smart Start with which she developed a creative movement program for preschoolers called "Storybook Dancing".
 She has also been the director of dance at Forsyth Country Day School Summer Quest program.
 In 1998, she was the Owner & Artistic director at Sandhills Dance and Performing Arts where she staged full productions such as "The Nutcracker,” “Sleeping Beauty” and "Cinderella".
-She produces the full length ballet, The Nutcracker annually at Reynolds auditorium.
+She produces the full length ballet, The Nutcracker annually at Reynolds Auditorium.
 She recently became certified to instruct Progressing Ballet Technique classes with Marie Walton-Mahon, and has also developed a preschool dance program called “Little Leapers” at St. Paul’s Preschool.